glchavez/03-Random-Password-Generator/README.md

-# 03-Random-Password-Generator
+# 03-Random-Password-Generator\

-## Description

 This application is intended to generate a random password for users based on their selection of password length and types of characters they want included.

+## Overview

 Given the importance of security in the digital world, this application helps users keep their accounts safe with a unique, strong password.

 On a more personal level, I created this applicaton to test my knowledge of Java Script and learn from the challanges faced while writing the code.
 The biggest challange I faced would be understanding the hierarchy of code in Java Script and how to generate a random set of characters that responds to the selecton of user preferences.
 Using school and outside resources, I was capable of understanding and implementing these concepts.
 In a bigger picture, I reinforced the concept of using your resouces when coding becuase it is one of your most valuable tools.